tewarid/tewarid.github.io/_posts/1996/1996-01-01-ansi-c-test-questions.md

     c. a file containing prototype declarations
     d. both b and c

-21. A register variable will be mostly used in
+21. A register variable is mostly used for
     a. loops and counters
     b. passing parameters to functions
     c. calling interrupt service routines